 - Combine the dry ingredients (flour, baking powder, baking soda, and salt) in a medium bowl and mix to combine.
 Set aside.

-- In a large bowl, combine melted butter, oil, and sugars.
+- In a large bowl, combine melted butter and sugars.
 Whisk to combine.

 - Add eggs and vanilla bean paste (see note) and whisk to combine.

 - Add ⅓ of the dry ingredients, and whisk until just incorporated.
 Add half the milk, and whisk until smooth.
-Continue this process (second ⅓ of the dry ingredients, remaining milk, then remaining flour mixture) until all ingredients are combined and smooth.
+Continue this process (second ⅓ of the dry ingredients, remaining milk, then remaining dry ingredients) until all ingredients are combined and smooth.
 The batter will be thick.

 - Spoon or pipe the batter into the prepared donut pan(s) nearly to the top (about ¼ inch below the rim).
-I use a large Ziploc bag with the corner cut to save time and avoid a mess.
+I use a piping bag or large Ziploc bag with the corner cut to save time and avoid a mess.

-- Place the warm donuts, 1-2 at a time, into the bag of strawberry powdered sugar and shake to coat.
-Serve immediately.
+- If serving immediately, place the warm donuts, 1-2 at a time, into the bag/bowl of strawberry powdered sugar and shake to coat.

 Notes